 Currently, the United States only has cybersecurity regulations in place for companies in the nuclear, electricity, and banking industries.
 In the wake of the Colonial Pipeline hack, President Biden announced an Executive Order to increase cybersecurity that focused on five key areas to address these oversights in the long run.
 As the economy opens back up, demand has already put pressure on meat producers like JBS, and the already tangled supply chain does not need further impediment in the form of cyber attacks.
 Although the stoppage in meat production should only be temporary, it is clear that traditional targets, like software companies, are no longer the sole potential victims of cyber attacks, and that all companies need to be prepared for what lies ahead.

-RSVP today to join our special guests Jean Rogers, Founder of the Sustainability Accounting Standards Board (SASB) and one of the world’s leading ESG experts, alongside Bruno Bertocci, Managing Director of the Sustainable Equity Investors Team at UBS Asset Management.
-They will discuss why it’s crucial for the analyst community to include next generation ESG data and second-order information as part of an effective investment strategy.
+Watch a recording of our special guests Jean Rogers, Founder of the Sustainability Accounting Standards Board (SASB) and one of the world’s leading ESG experts, alongside Bruno Bertocci, Managing Director of the Sustainable Equity Investors Team at UBS Asset Management.
+They discussed why it’s crucial for the analyst community to include next generation ESG data and second-order information as part of an effective investment strategy.

 Request an ESG demo today to find out how you can analyze earnings call transcripts and other financial documents with our text analytics platform.
 Spot outliers, identify critical insights, and understand key drivers.